AkhmadMax/VRySmart/readme.md

 # VRySmart

 The VRySmart framework aims to integrate smart devices into virtual environments.

+Project contains assets for both Windows and Android targer platforms.
+The core of the Framework is located under the Assets/Framework folder.
+The project integrates many different modules and at this point serves as a proof-of-concept or a starting point for further development of the ideas.

 For more details, please check out the CHI 2022 Late-Breaking Work below.

 ![teaser](teaser.png)

-## Usage
-Project contains assets for both Windows and Android targer platforms.

-To test the scenarios:
-1. Build and Deploy the mobile app to your smartphone
-2. If you want to use Camera streaming start webserver.exe - Shortcut from the root folder
-3. Start Windows app
-4. Start Android app
-5. Android app requests host-ip address.
-Provide the ip-address of the PC where the main VR-app is running and press connect

-### Requirements
+## Requirements

-The framework is built in Unity using SteamVR.
+The framework is built in Unity using SteamVR and SRWorks for skin segmentation

 Minimum requirements:
+- (Important!)
+The framework relies on OpenCVForUnity plugin for Aruco Tracking.
+You would need to add it on your own into the assets folder.
+Or you can replace the plugin with your implementation or with free-to-use alternative
 - Unity 2019.4
 - SteamVR
 - SRWorks runtime